Skip to main content

 The Move Forward Party (MFP) faces potential dissolution as it faces mounting legal challenges following a recent Constitutional Court ruling that deemed MFP’s proposed amendments to the royal insult law constituted an attempt to overthrow Thailand’s constitutional monarchy.
 A day after the 31 January ruling, petitions were initiated urging the Election Commission to advocate for MFP’s disbandment before the Constitutional Court.
 The final decision could materialize within weeks or months, with rights advocates highlighting that the unfolding events offer a textbook example of how the political establishment employs state mechanisms to suppress opposition movements.

-January 2024 | Constitutional Court bans expressions on amending lese-majesty laws
+Constitutional Court bans expressions on amending lese-majesty laws

-On 31 January, Thailand’s constitutional court issued a ruling declaring that the opposition Move Forward Party’s (MFP) campaign to amend the nation’s royal insult law were in violation of the constitution.
+On 31 January, Thailand’s constitutional court issued a ruling declaring that the opposition Move Forward Party’s (MFP) campaign to amend the nation’s royal insult law was in violation of the constitution.
 The Court directed MFP to cease all attempts to advocate for the law’s abolition through any medium.
 Additionally, the ruling stipulated that any amendments to the law must adhere strictly to "lawful legislative measures," such as those conducted within parliament, thereby potentially excluding discourse by legislators with the public or social media engagement from the process.
 Although no immediate penalties were imposed by the ruling, political analysts speculate that it could potentially serve as grounds for the dissolution of MFP.
 The decision follows as ex-MFP leader Pita Limjaroenrat was cleared in another legal case aimed at disqualifying him from parliament.
 Earlier in the month, a man was sentenced to a record 50 years for criticising the Thai monarchy.

-December 2023 | Thailand takes steps toward legalizing same-sex marriage
+Thailand takes steps toward legalizing same-sex marriage

 Watch flag